Breach of Corporate Fiduciary Duty

 To overcome the business judgment rule, the plaintiff must prove that the directors and/or officers breached at least one of these fiduciary duties, and that breach consisted of one of the following:

 Proof of gross negligence does not overcome the protection of the business judgment rule.
-The plaintiff must prove criminal, willful or reckless misconduct on the part of the directors and officers.
+The plaintiff must prove criminal, willful, or reckless misconduct on the part of the directors and officers.
 Only money damages are available in actions for breach of fiduciary duty.

-Our experienced lawyers have handled cases concerning mismanagement and misappropriation of assets, failure to distribute assets, improper distribution of assets, failure to account, fraud and conflict of interest.
+Our experienced business lawyers have handled cases concerning mismanagement and misappropriation of assets, failure to distribute assets, improper distribution of assets, failure to account, fraud, and conflict of interest.
 We can help develop a compliance oversight system to ensure that corporate decisions are covered by the business judgment rule.
 We can also provide legal guidance to a shareholder who feels that fiduciary duties have been violated.